🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 Shadow work is a self-reflective inner practice rooted in Jungian psychology.
 It focuses on bringing unconscious emotions, patterns, and inner parts into conscious awareness so they can be acknowledged and integrated.

 Your shadow can include emotions such as anger, fear, shame, jealousy, grief, or unmet needs.
-It can also include qualities you were discouraged from expressing, such as sensitivity, creativity, confidence, or intuition.
+It can also include qualities you learned to hide, such as sensitivity, confidence, creativity, assertiveness, intuition, or the ability to ask for what you need.

 For example, if you are working with suppressed anger or deeper emotional wounds, Shadow Work for Anger: How to Release Suppressed Anger Safely offers guidance for approaching these feelings gently.